 This is a complete directory of information about Connecticut's ridesharing, van pooling, and public transportation resources, including train and bus schedules, bus routes, Rideshare, Easy Street, etc.

-Links to contact info for food, homeless, and emergency shelters in Connecticut:
+Links to homeless, food, and emergency shelters in Connecticut:

 • HomelessShelterDirectory.org (Connecticut) - A complete list of Connecticut Shelters.